 You only volunteer as much time as you feel that you can spare.
 We have a range of different opportunities that suit different people’s time commitments.
-Some people do something every day, others for just a few hours per week and some volunteer for one-off events and activities.
-We are very grateful to each and every person who gives any of their time.
+We are very appreciative to each and every person who gives any of their time.

 I am visually impaired, can I volunteer?